ILT-HSR/hmi-android/README.md

 # Build

 The master branch always contains a stable version of the application.
-The developer branch on the other side contains unstable versions.
+The develop branch on the other side contains unstable versions.

 ## Howto